jjj333-p/spam-police/README.md

+> **IMPORTANT !!**
+>
+> This instance of the bot is currently not being maintained.
+The project is not abandoned, but the bot is currently being rewritten, and this stable version kinda sucks right now.
+Proceed with caution and keep an eye on the 2024 rewrite branch.
+I will release an announcement when its ready.

 # Spam Police

 A [Matrix](https://matrix.org/) bot to monitor and respond to investment scam spamming across the Matrix platform, for example in rooms with a permanently offline admin.